Pakistan Muslim League – Zia

 The party was founded in 2002 by Zia's son Muhammad Ijaz-ul-Haq.
 With the 2002 general elections, Ijaz won his National Assembly seat and merged with the Pervez Musharraf-endorsed Pakistan Muslim League (Q).
 It gained the federal religious affairs ministry under Haq.
 After PML-Q was routed following the general elections of 2008, PML-Z separated from the larger party in February 2010.

-In March 2010, PML-Zia successfully contested by-elections held in Bahawalnagar for Member of the Punjab Provincial Assembly, upsetting the Pakistan Peoples Party.
+In March 2010, PML–Zia successfully contested by-elections held in Bahawalnagar for Member of the Punjab Provincial Assembly, upsetting the Pakistan Peoples Party.
 During the 2010 Pakistan floods, the party also came to national attention for distributing relief goods worth millions of rupees in Southern Punjab.

-On 9 October 2011, PML-Zia became the only party to support the PML-N's threat to dissolve the Punjab Assembly and pre-empt the PPP's expected victory in the 2012 Senate elections.
-In the general elections in 2013, PML-Z contested two seats and won again from NA-191 Bahawalnagar in the National Assembly, and two seats in the Punjab Assembly.
+On 9 October 2011, PML–Zia became the only party to support the PML-N's threat to dissolve the Punjab Assembly and pre-empt the PPP's expected victory in the 2012 Senate elections.
+In the general elections in 2013, PML–Z contested two seats and won again from NA-191 Bahawalnagar in the National Assembly, and two seats in the Punjab Assembly.
 Haq's constituency NA-191 recorded the highest voter turnout in the country for 2013.

-On 19 March 2023, party leader Ijaz-ul-Haq along with his party members, joined PTI after meeting with Imran Khan.
-The PML(Z) was also merged into PTI.
-It was later on 29 May, that he denied the rumours of PML-Z getting merged into PTI.
+On 19 March 2023, party leader Ijaz-ul-Haq along with his party members was reported to have joined PTI after meeting with Imran Khan.
+It was also reported that PML–Zia was merged into PTI.
+It was later on 29 May, that he denied the rumours of PML–Zia getting merged into PTI.